 If you’ve ever suffered a smattering of blackheads that just don’t clear away, take a closer look.
 You might not be dealing with blackheads at all, but sebaceous filaments instead.
 While similar to blackheads, sebaceous filaments are a different animal altogether.
-Learn all about the differences between these spots, and let us know in the comments at the bottom of the article if you have any tips for removing sebaceous filaments and blackheads.
+Learn all about what separates these spots and let us know in the comments if you have any tips on how to get rid of sebaceous filaments and blackheads.

 What Are Sebaceous Filaments?